rvijay333/RISC-V-Talent-Development-Program/README.md

 <details>
   <summary><h2><strong>TASK-6</strong></h2></summary>

-  ##The program is : Implementation of flip flops (SR , JK , T and D ) using VSD Squadron mini .
+  The program is : Implementation of flip flops (SR , JK , T and D ) using VSD Squadron mini .

+  # Principle :
+  The code is written in C for the CH32V00x-based VSDSquadron Mini board and uses its peripheral library for GPIO operations.
+It configures several GPIO pins: some are set as inputs (with pull-ups) for reading push buttons, and others as outputs (in push-pull mode) for driving LEDs.
+The main loop polls the state of the selection and input buttons, then processes the flip‑flop logic (SR, JK, T, or D) based on those inputs.
+It updates the output LEDs to show the computed state (Q and ¬Q) and uses extra LEDs as visual indicators for the selected flip‑flop mode.
+Additionally, basic interrupt handlers for NMI and HardFault are defined using the fast interrupt attribute.
+Essentially, the code demonstrates how to combine hardware interfacing (reading buttons and driving LEDs) with digital logic implemented in software on a RISC-V microcontroller.

   ```c //
 #include <ch32v00x.h>